-- · Health Watch for preventative maintenance - Remote Access Advanced Software Data Analysis at your PC - · Independent Chart and Logging speeds - Global Language Support - · Rapid review and replay of data at recorder - Approvals CE, CSA, UL Minitrend GR and Multitrend GR also have FM approval. - NEMA 4X / IP66 option. - AMS2750 functionallity (option) - Active X control - French and German USB keyboard compatibility - Time Sync on Digital inputs - Password Net Sync a group of up to 32 recorders (1+ sync 31) - Temperature Uniformity Survey functionality option (AMS 2750) only Multitrend GR - Logging speed up to 50Hz (20 msec), 10Hz (100msec) foreZtrend GR. - Up to 16 Analogue Inputs for the Minitrend GR - Up to 48 Analogue Inputs for the Multitrend GR - Up to 12 Analogue Inputs for the eZtrend GR - · Remote Viewer via the recorder web page - · Events set up occurrences to trigger actions - · Single and concurrent batch capability
+- · Health Watch for preventative maintenance - Remote Access Advanced Software Data Analysis at your PC - · Independent Chart and Logging speeds - Global Language Support - · Rapid review and replay of data at recorder - Approvals CE, cCSAus, UL, FM approval for the Minitrend GR, Multitrend GR. - NEMA 4X / IP66 option. - AMS2750 functionallity (option) - Active X control - · French and German USB keyboard compatibility - Time Sync on Digital inputs - Password Net Sync a group of up to 32 recorders (1+ sync 31) - Temperature Uniformity Survey functionality option (AMS 2750) only Multitrend GR and the DR Graphic recorders - Logging speed up to 50Hz (20 msec), 10Hz (100msec) for eZtrend GR. - Up to 16 Analogue Inputs for the Minitrend GR and the DR Graphic - Up to 48 Analogue Inputs for the Multitrend GR - Up to 12 Analogue Inputs for the eZtrend GR

+- · Remote Viewer via the recorder web page

+- · Events set up occurrences to trigger actions

+- Single and concurrent batch capability

-- Print Support
+- · Print Support

 - Counters

-- · Modbus master communications
+- Modbus master communications

-- · Alert System
+- Alert System

 - · Sound system add sound effects to identify occurrences

 - Email facility the recorder will email an event notification and include a screen shot of the occurrence as an attachment.

 - Pre and Post Trigger alarm function

 - CSV Export